vocdex/text-summarizer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 It's a simple web app that I created from scratch to practice my Flask and NLP skills.
-The app summarizes receives a text input and returns maximum length of 64 character summary.
+The app receives a text input and returns maximum length of 64 character summary.
 I made use of HuggingFace pipeline by downloading the checkpoint, DistillBart which is a distilled version of BART.
 BART is a sequence-to-sequence model trained as a denoising autoencoder.